LanCole/LanCole/README.md

 ## About Me
 - 🔭 I am Baolan currently learning computer science.
-- 🌱 I am exploring becoming a full stack engineer.
+- 🌱 I am exploring becoming a full stack engineer and AI researcher.
 - 🪐 I am passionate about the open-source industry and data competitions.